Top of the page

-Pre-eclampsia is high blood pressure that some women get during pregnancy.
+Pre-eclampsia is new high blood pressure that happens during pregnancy.
+It usually occurs after 20 weeks of pregnancy.
 It affects the kidneys, liver, brain, and placenta.
 It can cause a headache that won't go away, vision problems, belly pain, and swollen hands and face.

-Pre-eclampsia can be treated with bedrest, medicine, and close monitoring.
+Pre-eclampsia can be treated with medicine and close monitoring.
 If not treated, it can be deadly for the mother and baby.

 To learn more about Healthwise, visit Healthwise.org.